xmaemaumeowx/task_manager/README.md

 This project is a simple Task Manager web application built using TypeScript and HTML.
 It allows users to add tasks, mark them as complete, and view a list of all tasks.

 **Note:** This implementation deviates from the original requirements regarding the `completed` property.
-It uses a `status` (string) property instead, as reflected in the provided code.
+It uses a `status` (string) property instead, as reflected in the code.

 ## Requirements